 Entrance to the Galapagos is easy, but getting to Puerto Ayora from Seymour Airport is quite the journey.
 I consider myself to be a fairly seasoned traveler and good at figuring things out on the fly, but the logistics for getting to Puerto Ayora were very challenging because I didn’t do my research in advance.
 Directions are unclear, everyone speaks Spanish, and you have to continually be on your guard.

 1. Once you exit the airport you will first need a bus ticket to get to the canal you have to cross to get to Puerto Ayora.
 We paid $5 per person (cash) for the bus ticket.

 2. After you reach the canal, your luggage will get loaded onto the top of a boat, and you will have to cross the canal.
 Because of my poor Spanish, I was very confused when I saw someone take my luggage and toss it on the top of a boat.
-Eventually when I pieced together what the dockworker I was saying with my high school level Spanish I realized that the only way to cross the canal is by the small ferry boats.
+Eventually, when I figured out what the dockworker was saying with my high school level Spanish, I realized that the only way to cross the canal is by the small ferry boats.

 You will need $1 per person (cash only) to cross the canal.
 Make sure you watch your bag get loaded onto the top of the boat before boarding.
 When you board the boat you will give the captain your $1.
 The boat will get crowded (mostly with tourists), but keep a close eye on your belongings.

 3. After you reach the other side of the canal, you will disembark from the boat.
 There are a lot of people that hang out by the ferry dock so keep a close eye on your belongings and make sure you get your luggage right away after it's unloaded.

 You will have two options to take a bus to Puerto Ayora or take a cab.
 It’s about a 45-minute drive.
 Many of the cab drivers will negotiate their rates, and you can often hire a cab for the same prices as a bus ticket.
 I believe the cab cost us $10 (cash).